DSCI-310-2023/dsci-310-group-08-AKRM/README.md

  - To replicate the analysis, install [Docker](https://www.docker.com/get-started).
-Then clone this GitHub repository and run the following command at the command line/terminal from the root directory of this project:
+Then clone this GitHub repository and cd into the directory.
+Then run the following command at the command line/terminal from the root directory of this project:

+- `docker build --tag rehan13/dsci-310-group-08-akrm .`

+Followed by:

-`docker run -it --rm -p 10000:8888 -v "${PWD}":/home/jovyan/work rehan13/dsci-310-group-08-akrm:latest`
+- `docker run -it --rm -p 10000:8888 -v "${PWD}":/home/jovyan/work rehan13/dsci-310-group-08-akrm:latest`

 - To open jupyter lab on the web browser `http://<hostname>:10000/?token=<token>`